echopdx/coosbay/site/content/blog/hit-the-trails-six-hiking-destinations-to-explore-on-oregon-s-adventure-coast.md

 Lush coastal Vegetation and wildlife interpretive center, restrooms, cessible year-round.
 Dogs are also able to use this trail but must be kept on leash.
 More info & maps can be found at https://www.alltrails.com/trail/us/oregon/south-slough-national-estuarine-research-reserve

+#5 GOLDEN AND SILVER FALLS
+Located a half hour from Coos Bay at the end of Coos River Highway, Golden and Silver Falls is 24 miles off Highway 101.
+A hidden gem in the dense coastal forests of southwest Oregon, Golden and Silver Falls State Natural Area may be hard to find, but it’s well worth drive.
+A small parking and picnic area is located along the banks of Glenn and Silver Creeks, set in an old-growth forest of Douglas fir, Big Leaf Maple and Oregon myrtle trees.
+Hiking trails wind through scenic canyons to each of the waterfalls that plunge over sheer rock cliffs to moss-covered boulders 100 feet below.

+Trail Length: 1.4 miles
+Level of Difficulty: Easy

+Trail Features:
+Two of Oregon’s most beautiful waterfalls
+Lush coastal forests, giant old-growth firs and cedars Picnic tables, restrooms
+Tons of photo opps

+More info & maps can be found at  https://www.alltrails.com/trail/us/oregon/golden-and-silver-falls